30 Ways Tap Water Could Ruin Your Health

 Many water treatment facilities use chlorine in their water filtering process to kill bacteria and germs.
 However, when it's combined with other compounds, it creates chemicals as byproducts that can be harmful to your health.
 According to Backe, "An example of one of these chemicals is THMs, which is linked with an increased risk of cancer and kidney issues."
 If you're a dialysis patient, the chlorine used to treat your water may also negatively affect the functionality of your machine and equipment.
 You should consult with your medical professionals about proper maintenance and chlorinated water.

-The Remedy Rx: The CDC states, "Chlorine levels up to 4 milligrams per liter (mg/L or 4 parts per million (ppm) are considered safe in drinking water."
+The Rx: The CDC states, "Chlorine levels up to 4 milligrams per liter (mg/L or 4 parts per million (ppm) are considered safe in drinking water."
 If your water supply has excessive levels of chlorine, you should be notified by your public water company immediately.
 However, if you're worried about exposure to chlorine from your tap water, consider getting a whole-house water filter.

 You could get Norovirus